sebalp100/Chat-app/README.md

 # 📖 Simple Chat App <a name="about-project"></a>

-> In this project, I'm setting up website that allows users to chat with eachoter using real time data from Firebase.
-The app allows the user to search for their conversation history.
+> In this project, I'm creating a website that allows users to chat with one another using real-time Firebase data.
+The app allows users to look up their previous conversations.

 ## 🛠 Built With <a name="built-with"></a>